 Piercing an earlobe places it at risk of tearing.
 The amount of stretching of the earlobe opening depends on the size, style and weight of the earrings you wear.
-The larger, dangle style earrings can easily catch on clothing or be grasped by a child resulting in a partially or completely torn earlobe.
+The larger, dangle-style earrings can easily catch on clothing or be grasped by a child, resulting in a partially or completely torn earlobe.
 Repair of a torn earlobe is performed by Dr. Green for patients the DC, Virginia, and Maryland regions using a local anesthetic.
 Torn and elongated ear lobes are repaired with a minor surgical procedure.
 Most torn ear lobes can be repaired by simply taking out the edges of the tear and repositioning the new edges evenly and allowing them to heal in place.
-Elongated, and misshaped earlobes can shortened or reshaped to provide a more attractive, youthful appearance.
-And filler injections make thin earlobes thicker and more resistant to tears in the future.
+Elongated and misshaped earlobes can be shortened or reshaped to provide a more attractive, youthful appearance.
+Filler injections make thin earlobes thicker and more resistant to tears in the future.

 How soon can I wear earrings after earlobe repair surgery?

 It is recommended to wait about six months before you get your lobe re-pierced.

 “You cannot go wrong with this dermatologist.
 Dr. Green and his staff are the very best!
 They go out of their way to assure patient satisfaction.
 I have used many services in the Bethesda location, and have always been more than satisfied.
 I highly recommend Dr. Green.”